My App

 Required

-• formatPattern (string) - Moment.js format pattern for display output
+• formatPattern (string) - The Moment.js format pattern that dates must match.
+Used for validation, display, and formatting.

 Optional